HS3 2025: Hardware-Supported Software Security

 2. Short papers, position papers, industry experience reports, work-in- progress submissions and ideas (10 pages, references included, LNCS format; work-in-progress and idea submissions should clearly outline the research hypothesis, evaluation strategy and potential impact)

 All papers must be written in English and describe original work that has not been published or submitted elsewhere.
 The submission category (regular paper, short paper, special theme) should be clearly indicated.
 Members of the The Program Committee will fully review all submissions.
-Papers will be published by Springer in the Lecture Notes in Computer Science (LNCS) series.
+Papers will be published by Springer in the Lecture Notes in Computer Science (LNCS) series as workshop post-proceedings of ESORICS 2025.
 Contact the Program Chairs if you do not want your short paper to appear in the proceedings.

-For accepted papers, at least one author must attend the workshop.
+For accepted papers, authors must agree with Springer LNCS copyright and at least one author must attend the workshop.

 Participation and Programme